-We are Manatee Unitarian Universalist Fellowship, a friendly beacon for religious freedom, supporting lifelong spiritual growth and working for social justice with compassion and love.
+We are Manatee Unitarian Universalist Fellowship, a welcoming community supporting religious freedom and spiritual growth while working for social justice with compassion and love.

 We include people of all ages, physical abilities, financial circumstances, sexual orientations, gender identities, national origins, races, religious and educational backgrounds, and spiritual understandings.

 We seek to harness the power of logic and love to end oppression.
 We have been on the forefront of Lesbian, Gay, Bisexual, Transgender, and Queer inclusion for more than 40 years.
 We affirm, every day, with our words and actions, that Black Lives Matter.
 And we work to assist those in need in our local community with volunteering and fundraising efforts throughout the year.